The Top Cloud Computing Risk Treatment Options

 Cloud threats pose great harm to organizations’ business objectives.
 Storage, compute, and even network services have been subjected to nefarious attacks.
 Since cloud compliance and security is a shared responsibility, every organization should collaborate with their cloud service providers to implement an effective governance model to ensure proper scope.

 An important part of a risk governance model is the process and criteria for selecting risk treatment options.
 There are four main risk treatment methods: risk mitigation, risk avoidance, risk transfer, and risk acceptance.
-This blog, derived from CSA’s recently released Top Threats Micro-Training course, defines these four methods.
-You can dive deeper into cloud computing risks and how to address them by signing up for the micro-training course here.
+This blog, derived from CSA’s recently released Top Threats Cloud Infrastructure Security course, defines these four methods.
+You can dive deeper into cloud computing risks and how to address them by signing up for the course here.